-USCBC’s US Government Affairs (GA) team in Washington, DC seeks a full-time Manager or Senior Manager (commensurate with experience), reporting to the Vice President of Government Affairs.
-This key position will manage US executive branch engagement, develop engagement strategy, help advocate before the executive branch and Congressional offices as needed, monitor and produce policy and regulatory analysis, and fulfill other duties as needed.
+USCBC’s US Government Affairs (GA) team in Washington, DC seeks a full-time Manager or Senior Manager (depending on experience level), reporting to the Vice President of Government Affairs.
+This mid-level position will play a key role in the GA team’s US legislative and Executive Branch advocacy efforts, gather information from US government sources and conduct research on policy trends in the US-China commercial relationship, help prepare for and participate in key external meetings and events with USCBC members and US government officials, produce policy and regulatory analysis related to US government actions, and fulfill other duties as needed.

-- Prepare backgrounders and talking points and staffing needs for USCBC meetings with executive branch officials;
+- Prepare backgrounders and talking points for USCBC meetings with legislative and Executive Branch officials;

-- Research and help draft pieces for the weekly Washington Update newsletter and the biweekly China Market Intelligence newsletter;
+- Conduct research to support the weekly Washington Update newsletter and write pieces for the Washington Update newsletter and biweekly China Market Intelligence newsletter;

-- Proactively recruit new members; and meet and document regular engagement with assigned retention targets;
+- Proactively work with colleagues to recruit new members, and meet and document regular engagement with assigned retention targets;

 - Complete expense reports, retention follow-up, and other administrative tasks fully and by required deadlines;